 I can “waste” more time than anyone I know, watching birds.
 I find them to be amazing creatures.
 They fascinate my imagination.
 I see tiny replicas of modern day aviation being gracefully demonstrated in their tiny frames.
 I’m content to sit quietly and just watch.
+I believe God is a Bird watcher too.

 From one branch to the next, they flit and hop.
 They soar from the treetops into the sky and vanish, only to circle back and perch on the tiniest delicate branch, swaying until they have a secure foothold, and then a stable resting place.
 They are blown about like a run-away kite before getting settled into a gentle glide, and then soar almost motionless across the immense canopy of the sky.
 I am mesmerized, intriqued, interested; at rest.